April 9, 2025

 Any online forum on families in Japan will offer some variation of the comment, “Japan is so sexist—no wonder Japanese women prefer to marry foreigners.”

 It’s a commonly stated opinion.
-And I’m not going to argue with the idea that Japan is sexist.
-However, people have this idea so fixed in their heads that when they meet a foreign woman (me) happily married to a Japanese man (my husband), they have to press the issue.
+And I’m not going to argue with the idea that Japan, like many countries, has issues with gender equality.
+However, people have this idea so fixed in their heads that when they meet a woman (me) happily married to a non-Western man (my husband), they have to press the issue.

-People are more than their nationality.
+People are more than their nationality or ethnicity.
 And demonizing the Japanese male population as “sexist pigs who cheat on their wives and have gender images stuck in the ’60s” is pretty offensive.
+If you’re going to judge someone by a national stereotype, then marrying anyone from the so-called “Christian West” would mean accepting your own baggage too—whether that’s rigid gender roles, a history of excluding Black voters until the 1960s, or ongoing involvement in wars across the Middle East.
+Yet it’s disproportionately Asian—and other non-Western—nations that get painted with these tired caricatures.
 I shouldn’t have to justify my decision to marry outside my ethnicity and nationality—especially to other Westerners who don’t seem to have a problem with their own Japanese wives.

 How to respond: “Yes, I am.
-I love [insert name] for who he is—and that has nothing to do with his ethnicity.”
+I love [insert name] for who he is—and that has nothing to do with his ethnicity, race or nationality. ”

 2. “Why marry a Japanese man when you could just marry a white man?”